steven-freed/freedactive/README.md

 }
 ```

-#### Component Required Properties
+***Recommended Properties***
-Components also require some properties and methods as well as your choice of
+These properties are recommended, meaning that if you do not provide a
-adding your own for logic or event handlers.
+'getStyle' property you will not obtain the style for that component.

-1. getMarkup: a string of the components html content
+However you may not need any style for that component and that is fine.

-2. getStyle: the path to your style sheet for that component
+- getMarkup - a string of the components html content
-(Note: Freedactive also supports inline styles using the 'Style' object)
+- getStyle - the path to your style sheet for that component
-3. getChildren: any components being used in the markup of the component
+*Note Freedactive also supports inline styles using the 'Style' object*

-These 3 properties should be private and have getters.
-This prevents any
+- getChildren - any components being used in the markup of the component

-access modification mistakes such as overwriting the markup or style
+These properties are getters to help encapsulate your components.
-sheet src of a component.
+For example, using getters prevents any access modification mistakes

-example:
+such as overwriting the markup or style of a component.

 ```js
 function App() {